uktrade/DIT-design-history/app/posts/data-workspace/2022-09-30-recently-viewed-data-and-suggested-searches.md

 ![screenshot of recently viewed data](recently-viewed-data.jpg)

 ### 2. Suggested search
 A suggested search was implemented to encourage users to explore data in Data Workspace.
-The feature collects search inputs from users and then returns results when someone has input some text which matches previous user queries.
-Suggested searches are then displayed, showing previous search queries which match the string, that return a result and ranked by popularity with a maximum of five.
+The feature collects inputs from users and then returns results when someone has input text which matches previous user queries.
+Suggested searches are then displayed, showing previous search queries which match the string and return a result.
+These queries are ranked by popularity with a maximum of five displayed to the user.
 This creates a feature which allows users to learn from each other and benefit from real user searches which can show related data to content users are trying to find.

 ![screenshot of suggested search](suggested-searches.jpg)